How to Use Sea Moss: Dosage, Recipes & Daily Routine

 How to Use Raw Sea Moss (Make Your Own Gel)

-- Chill & store: Transfer to a clean jar and refrigerate.
-Homemade gel typically lasts 2–3 weeks in the fridge or up to 6 months frozen in portions.
+Homemade sea moss gel typically lasts 2–3 weeks in the fridge and up to 6 months if frozen in portions.

 How to Take Sea Moss Capsules